 ne’s solution is to

-stated preferences for each file type.
+for each file type as files are loaded.
 A file’s type is determined

 by the extension of its file name, that is, the last group of letters

 after the last dot.
 For instance, the extension of ne.texinfo is

 ‘texinfo’, the extension of source.c is ‘c’, and the

 Thus, when you select the ‘Save Def Prefs’ menu item or the